DaVinciCodeCTF/DaVinciCTF2023/crypto/disintegrated RSA/readme.md

 **Description:**
 Leonard is starting to fell his age and his sight hasn't been improving lately...
-He gave me a part of his private key to decipher a message he received but he must have written a couple of bits wrongely.
+He gave me a part of his private key to decipher a message he received but he must have written 2 bits wrongely.
 Would you be able to recover the private key for me and decipher his message please ?

 > Files: my_paper
-> Flag format: dvCTF{FLAG}
+> Flag format: ASCII chars
+> Don't forget to add the dvCTF{} wrapper to your flag!

 **Solution:**
 Please, refer to the writeup python file for the solution.